 Note: Here I take " How do I create a multi-line invoice using QODBC with a blank line between two items for a job" as an example to tell the detailed steps of creating a multi-line invoice.

 Step 1 - Find the Template ListID

-With your QuickBooks company file open, click on "Start" and "Programs" and locate QODBC Driver for QuickBooks program group.
-Click on the VB Demo icon to launch the Visual Basic Demo program supplied with QODBC.
-To establish a connection, from the menu bar select "Connections" / "Add a new connection", select the "QuickBooks Data" DSN, Click "O”.
+With your QuickBooks company file open, click on "Start" and "Programs" and locate QODBC Driver for the QuickBooks program group.
+Click on the QODBC Test Tool icon to launch the program supplied with QODBC.
+To establish a connection, from the dropdown list, select the "QuickBooks Data" DSN, Click on "Connect”.